top of page

 Description

-RCA uses tools such as the 5 Whys and Cause & Effect Diagram to identify the underlying causes of a problem.
-The 5 Whys technique involves asking "why" multiple times to dig deeper into the root cause.
-The Cause & Effect Diagram categorizes potential causes, such as people, process, and equipment, to identify root causes quickly.
+5 Whys and the Cause & Effect Diagram.
+The 5 Whys method involves repeatedly asking "why" to delve deeper into the root cause, while the Cause & Effect Diagram categorizes potential causes into areas like people, processes, and equipment, streamlining the identification of root causes.

 Learning Objectives

-1. Understand the critical role of identifying root causes in effective problem-solving.
+1. Grasp the importance of root cause identification in effective problem-solving.

-2. Apply 5 Whys and Cause & Effect Diagram for practical root cause analysis.
+2. Apply the 5 Whys and Cause & Effect Diagram to conduct practical RCA.

-3. Learn to prioritize root causes using Pareto Charts for impactful solutions.
+3. Prioritize root causes using Pareto Charts for more impactful problem-solving.

-4. Recognize common pitfalls and strategies for overcoming them.
+4. Recognize and avoid common pitfalls in RCA, with strategies for overcoming them.

 Contents